 The Flexibility Roadmap describes the tools we have available to support safe and efficient system operation.
-It sets out why and when we use flexibility across the full range of Flexibility Services, Access Products and Price Signals.
+It sets out why and when we use flexibility across the full range of flexibility services, access products and price signals.

-DNOA aims to enhance industry transparency by outlining our decisions to meet future capacity needs across our licence areas in the longer term.
+Distribution Network Options Assessment (DNOA) aims to enhance industry transparency by outlining how we make decisions to meet future capacity needs.